Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 }
 ```

-The definition of a queue is pretty simple, it needs a name, a state (enabled, disabled), a priority and the compute environment to which it can schedule jobs.
+The definition of a queue is pretty simple, it needs a name, a state (enabled, disabled), a priority, and the compute environment to which it can schedule jobs.
 Next, we will need a job.

 ### Job Definition